Sona Family: History

 Originally started by Harry Sona, his cousin Usmaan and DJ JC, they surfaced on the Urban Asian music scene in 2002 with their Sona Kaandaan mixtape which was highlighted by a remix of the More Fire Crew's garage anthem "Oi".
 The remix titled "Oi Who's That Asian Girl" gave the group mainstream attention and airplay on major radio shows including BBC Radio 1's Bobby Friction & Nihal, DJ Luck & MC Neat on Kiss 100 and Mastersteps show on Choice FM.
-They were pioneers as a desi rap group and single-handedly invented the hip hop subgenre of desi rap music.
-They went on to become the first ever desi rap group to be signed to Sony BMG, through which they released their only official album to date called "Make Some Noise" in 2007.
+They were pioneers as a desi hip-hop group.
+They went on to become the first ever desi rap-group to be signed to Sony BMG, through which they released their only official album to date called Make Some Noise in 2007.

-Sona Family also released a controversial track by the name of 'Hai Kuthi' which featured members rapping about a real life conflict between JC and a person from his hometown by the name of Jaspal Sanghera who referred to himself as ‘Don’.
+Sona Family also released a controversial track by the name of "Hai Kuthi" which featured members rapping about a real life conflict between JC and a person from his hometown by the name of Jaspal Sanghera who referred to himself as 'Don'.
 The song contained profanity in English, Punjabi and Hindi, but was considered a huge online hit due to the original and upfront lyrics.
+Their breakthrough came with the song "Ek Glassy".

-In 2003 the group's success continued with hits "Indian Style", "Bang Boogie" and "Hey Hey".
+In 2003, the group's success continued with hits "Indian Style", "Bang Boogie" and "Hey Hey".
 The group reached an incredible milestone when tracks were highlighted on an Asian Rap special on famed Tim Westwood's Radio 1 Rap Show.

 The derivation of their name is from Hindi.
 Sona means "Gold" in Urdu while Family is a popular term used throughout hip hop as the idea of a crew, squad or clique but also relating to the Asian idea of the family foundation.

-Their song, "Glassy", appeared in the 2017 feature film Finding Fatimah.
+Their song, "Ek Glassy", appeared in the 2017 feature film Finding Fatimah.